ajuchacko/ajuchacko91/README.md

 ### Hi there 👋

 My name is Aju Chacko.
-I am a Indian web developer passionated by PHP, ReactJS and Open-Source Softwares As far as possible, I contribute to projects or publish my own work.
+I am a Indian web developer passionate by PHP, ReactJS and Open-Source Softwares As far as possible, I contribute to projects or publish my own work.

 I am currently learning how to build fast and reliable static websites using NextJS.
 Also I read lot of papers and online courses.